fotescodev/kaon/core-concepts/cross-chain-interactions/oracle-less-cross-chain-message.md

 # Oracle-less Cross-chain Message

 The relay process in Kaon's cross-chain messaging does not utilize oracles, as the responsible nodes are legitimate parts of another chain.
-These nodes bear the responsibility for the process, and they manage fees and rewards within the dPoS and Galaxy consensus.
+These nodes bear the responsibility for the process, and they manage fees and rewards within the dPoS and BFT consensus.

 * **Threshold Signatures**: This process leverages threshold signatures from the current round, where consensus is achieved when the transaction is signed by the required number of actors.
 * **Store Groups**: The process includes Store Groups with Cross-chain Validators (Collator Nodes), formed based on a whitelist provided by dPoS Epoch Validators.
 Each round, a slot leader is selected.